-Aspect/ Category Element of Aspect/Category Trigger/ Response Condition Green Condition Amber Condition Red Incompatible neighbouring landowner practices and wildlife corridor establishment Trigger Neighbouring landowner (including the Bengalla Mine and adjoining private landholders) practices are aligned with MPO practices and wildlife corridors have been or are likely to be successfully established.
+Aspect/ Category Element of Aspect/Category Trigger/ Response Condition Green Condition Amber Condition Red neighbouring landowner practices and wildlife corridor Trigger Neighbouring landowner (including the Bengalla Mine and adjoining private landholders) practices are aligned with MPO practices and wildlife corridors have been or are likely to be successfully established.
 Some key land management practices (e.g. weed control. pest control or inappropriate fencing) by neighbouring landowners (including the Bengalla Mine and adjoining private landholders) are impacting short-term rehabilitation performance at the MPO and may affect the establishment of wildlife corridors in the long term.
 Land management practices (e.g. weed control pest control or inappropriate fencing) by neighbouring landowners (including the Bengalla Mine and adjoining private landholders) are incompatible with MPO land management practices and are impacting rehabilitation performance at the MPO and do not facilitate wildlife movement.
 Neighbouring landowner practices and wildlife corridors Response No response required.
 Continue monitoring program.
 Communicate MPO rehabilitation and land use objectives, including wildlife corridor goals, with neighbouring landowners, and with the MPO CCC.
 Communicate details of MPO land management practices including timing and practices and propose implementation collaboration.
 Implement required control measures to contain threats to MPO rehabilitation (e.g. weed control, pest control, re-seeding/re-planting).
 Communicate MPO rehabilitation and land use objectives, including wildlife corridor goals, with neighbouring landowners (including key mine management team at Bengalla Mine if necessary), and with the MPO CCC and relevant regulatory authorities if necessary.
 Communicate details of MPO land management practices including timing and practices and propose implementation collaboration.

 Aspect/ Category Element of Aspect/Category Trigger/ Response Condition Green Condition Amber Condition Red Fuel loads Trigger Fuel loads in rehabilitation areas are assessed and managed as required by MPO Bushfire Management Plan.
 Fuel loads in rehabilitation areas are at a level that have the potential to risk rehabilitation.
 A fire on site damages rehabilitation.
 Bushfire Response No response required.
 Continue monitoring program.
 Implement Bushfire Management Plan procedures such as maintenance of fire breaks, auditing of fire fighting equipment, and looking into trials for mosaic or cool burning to reduce fuel loads.
 Re-plant/re-seed affected area with those species that do not naturally regenerate over a 2 year period post-fire (Pickup et.al., 2012).
 Inspect water sources and assess adequate availability of water.
-Surface water quality Trigger r Surface water quality monitoring results are outside of relevant As per Section 6 'Surface Water Impan investigation is triggered when: pact Trigger Levels' of the SWMP, Instream receiving water monitoring range) of trigger investigation level vents; and Surface water a water quality indicator at a dow is above (or below in event of a t corresponding upstream monitor monitoring location exists) samp ing location (where such a Response No response required.
+Surface water quality Trigger Surface water quality monitoring results are outside of relevant trigger level ranges defined in the MPO Surface Water Management Plan (SWMP).
+As per Section 6 'Surface Water Impact Trigger Levels' of the SWMP, an investigation is triggered when: Surface water a water quality indicator at a downstream receiving water monitoring location is above (or outside the range) of trigger investigation level for three consecutive sampling events; and a water quality indicator at a downstream water monitoring location is above (or below in event of a trigger of the lower pH limit) the corresponding upstream monitoring location (where such a monitoring location exists) sampled on the same day.
+Response No response required.
 Continue monitoring program.
-Conduct Surface Water Investigation Quality Response Protocol' as desc Surface and Ground Water Response response measures identified by investigation se Plan (SGWRP), and implement
+Conduct Surface Water Investigation Quality Response Protocol' as desc Surface and Ground Water Respons response measures identified by inv se Plan (SGWRP), and implement